 Your host of THE TRAIL LESS TRAVELED!

 Every Sunday night at 6pm, Mandela brings you another installment of The Trail Less Traveled – our locally-produced outdoor adventure program.
-We rebroadcast the show Tuesday evenings at 10pm.
-Proudly sponsored by Skin Chic, Big Sky Bikes, The Bitterroot Brewing Co. & The Clark Fork Coalition.
+Proudly sponsored by Skin Chic, Big Sky Bikes, Greenhouse Farmacy, Bedrock Sandals, The Clark Fork Coalition, Float Missoula & Xplorer Maps.

 Mandela was raised on a nature reserve at the most southern point of South Africa.
 Growing up in the bush, the only musical entertainment she had was an old CB radio & didjeridu.
 For many years she had only two cassette tapes: a Walt Disney soundtrack … & The Rolling Stones’ Sticky Fingers.
 She has a passion for classic rock’n’roll, the blues that evolved in African-American communities of the Deep South & funky up beat “world music”.

 Mandela’s family made frequent trips to Australia throughout her childhood.
 Mandela started studying Aboriginal anthropology & didjeridu sound theory in Australia in her teens.
 In 2007 she started an organization in Missoula, which continues to educate students in didjeridu & Aboriginal anthropology.
 She also played didjeridu & percussion in a local band called, “Peanutbutter & Didjeridu Jam”.
 Mandela presents adventure lectures at the University of Montana & other public/private schools in America.